 Prior to FY23, the City did not have a formal Employee Pay and Classification Plan.
 While all elements were present in documents maintained by the Finance Department, there was not one transparent place residents or employees could go to see authorized job titles, pay grades, minimum starting pay, and maximum pay rates.
-The current Plan was adopted by the City Council on September 13, 2022 and subsequently amended twice in FY23.
-No substantive changes are proposed in the FY24 Proposed Plan which is presented later in this section starting page E - 6.
-However, three new job titles are included for FY24.
+The FY23 Plan was adopted by the City Council on September 13, 2022 and subsequently amended twice in FY23.
+No substantive changes were proposed in the FY24 Proposed Employee Pay and Classification Plan which was adopted by the City Council on September 12, 2023.
+Said document is presented later in this section starting page E - 6.

 Budgeted for FY24 is a combined 5.00% increase for all employees, split equally between a cost of living allowance (COLA) increase and a progression increase that moves current employees through their pay grades.
 Of note, long-term employees who reach the maximum of their pay range will only receive the 2.50% COLA increase as the increase raises the minimum and maximums of each pay grade.
-Said employees, however, will not receive the progression increase of 2.50%.
 Per the City's Personnel Policies Manual, these employees will receive one-time lump sum payments equal to the annualized progression increase.
-Lastly, the FY24 Budget contains funding to update the 2022 Employee Pay and Benefits Study along with \$45,000 to address specific positions that are identified as being paid less than competitive market rates.
+Lastly, the FY24 Budget contains funding to update the 2021 Employee Pay and Benefits Study along with \$45,000 to address specific positions that are identified as being paid less than competitive market rates.